SamDz16/webassembly/README.md

 # AssemblyScript in the Web

-In the rooot directory and in the `./server`, run:
+In the root directory and in the `./server`, run:
 `npm install`

 In the `./server` directory, run